-- benchmarks may cease to be published or developed in their entirety or in relation to a specific tenor (e.g. a benchmark will still exist, but the cessation of its provision will only apply to the 6-month/6M period) or a specific currency (e.g. GBP LIBOR), and relevant alternative benchmarks may not be designated; - there may be a legitimate need to amend financial contracts or financial instruments by reference to risk-free rates.
+- benchmarks may cease to be published or developed in their entirety (e.g. LIBOR as a benchmark ceases to exist) or in relation to a specific tenor (e.g. WIBOR as a benchmark will still exist, but the cessation of its provision will only apply to 6M WIBOR) or a specific currency (in the case of LIBOR, GBP LIBOR disappears), and relevant alternative benchmarks may not be designated; - there may be a legitimate need to amend financial contracts or financial instruments by reference to risk-free rates.